telerik/document-processing-docs/introduction.md

 * [RadSpreadProcessing]({%slug radspreadprocessing-overview%}): A library that allows you to create, import and export XLSX (Excel Workbook), XLS (Excel 97-2003 Workbook), CSV and TXT spreadsheet documents.
 It also allows you to export all these formats to PDF.

-* [RadSpreadStreamProcessing]({%slug radspreadstreamprocessing-overview%}): A library that allows you to export large XLSX and CSV spreadsheet documents with low memory footprint and great performance.
+* [RadSpreadStreamProcessing]({%slug radspreadstreamprocessing-overview%}): A library that allows you to export and read large XLSX and CSV spreadsheet documents with low memory footprint and great performance.

 * [RadWordsProcessing]({%slug radwordsprocessing-overview%}): A library that allows you to create, import and export DOCX (Word Document), DOC & DOT (import only), HTML, RTF and TXT documents.
 It also allows you to export all these formats to PDF.